xmlunit/xmlunit/README.md

 exists a `legacy` project that provides the API of XMLUnit 1.x on top of the 2.x core library.

+## Checking out XMLUnit for Java

+XMLUnit for Java uses a git submodule for test resources it shares with XMLUnit.NET.
+You can either clone this repository using `git clone --recursive` or run `git submodule update --init` after inside your fresh working copy after cloning normally.

+If you have checked out a working copy before we added the submodule, you'll need to run `git submodule update --init` once.

 ## Building

 XMLUnit for Java builds using Apache Maven 3.x, mainly you want to run